 We’re standing up for the unborn.
 Won’t you?

 A brilliant filmmaker used this article and brochure as the leap-off point for a short video.
-Check out Breanne Jansen’s piece below.
+Check out Breanne Jansen’s creation below.